-We will charge you a $10 Late Payment Fee for each payment that is not made on its scheduled Due Date and has not been corrected within your courtesy 10-day grace period.
-However, the aggregate sum of Late Payment Fees and any Extension Fees (see “Extending Due Date” below) associated with your Plan will not exceed 25% of the purchase amount.
+We will charge you a $10 Late Payment Fee for each payment that is not made on its scheduled Due Date and has not been collected within your courtesy 10-day grace period.
+However, the sum of Late Payment Fees associated with your Plan will not exceed 25% of the Plan Amount.
 If you correct a payment failure within your courtesy 10-day grace period, you will not be charged a Late Payment Fee.

 Extending Due Date: